milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Video Intelligence API: Video Intelligence API makes videos searchable, and discoverable, by extracting metadata with an easy to use REST API.
 It quickly annotates videos stored in Cloud Storage, and helps you identify key noun entities of your video and when they occur within the video.

+Visual Inspection AI: Visual Inspection AI enables developers to train and deploy AI models to automatically detect, classify, and localize abnormalities found in images in order to improve production quality and develop enhanced analytics across multiple industries.

 Vertex AI, AI Platform, and Accelerators

 AI Platform Data Labeling: AI Platform Data Labeling is a service that helps developers obtain high quality data to train and evaluate their machine learning models.
 It supports labeling for image, video, text, and audio as well as management of all of your labeled data in one place.